 Do get involved – there are many ways to volunteer!

 Roland Kedge has found many of the boulders on our trails.
 He is the inspiration for Roland the Rockhound!

 Seven walking and cycling trails

 Tell us about boulders in your neighbourhood!
 Here are pages telling you about the boulder hunt and how the boulders came to be

 National Lottery Heritage Fund

-Project funding for 18 months from July 2021 is made possible by Lottery players to whom we are grateful
+Project funding until September 2023 is made possible by Lottery players to whom we are grateful

 Earth Heritage Trust

 H&W Earth Heritage Trust coordinates the project from its office at the University of Worcester and provides geological expertise